 Luzerne County Community College's Berwick Center is located in the Eagles Building located on Market Street in downtown Berwick.
 The facility was made possible by a partnership with the Berwick Industrial Development Association.
 The Berwick Center offers day and evening classes leading to a certificate, diploma, or associate degree to students who wish to improve job skills, prepare for a new career, or transfer to a four-year institution.
+In addition to the many credit courses offered, the Center offers short-term, credit-free classes for residents of Columbia and lower Luzerne counties and the surrounding areas.

 The Berwick Center is a complete educational facility equipped with six classrooms, two networked computer labs, a multipurpose room, and a conference room.
-Unique to the Berwick site is a three-phase electrical lab for high-end training.
+Career counseling, academic advisement, placement testing, course registration, and tutoring assistance are among the services available at the Center.